smartbch/docs/deverlopers-guide/deploy-contract-using-truffle.md

 ## Start smartBCH single testing node

 Please flow [this doc](runsinglenode.md) to start smartBCH single testing node.
-When the test node is started using default options, it will serve JSON-RPC on localhost:8485.
-You can using the following cmd to see if node works well:
+When the testing node is started with default options, it will serve JSON-RPC on localhost:8485.
+You can use the following cmd to see if node works well:

 ```bash
 $ curl -X POST --data '{"jsonrpc":"2.0","method":"net_version","params":[],"id":67}' \